-I'm not advocating a head-in-the-clouds or head-in-the-sand blindness.
+I'm not advocating a head in the clouds or head in the sand blindness.
 There are times to be stuck, whether working through an emotional hurt, or taking time off to just be for a while.
 But be sure these are conscious decisions, not reactions feeding your fears.
-I'm talking about being aware, not drowning in a perceived sea of emotion.